Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Cause
 >
-> The new [Bring Your Own User Assigned Managed Identity (BYO UAMI)](../../HowTo/Bring-your-own-Managed-Identity) allows you to either use an existing User Assigned Managed Identity (UAMI) or to create a new one in the management subscription automatically assigning the Monitoring reader role to it at the parent pseudo root Management Group.
-If you opted for creating a new UAMI, the management subscription id is needed.
+> The new [Bring Your Own User Assigned Managed Identity (BYO UAMI)](../../HowTo/Bring-your-own-Managed-Identity) feature allows you to either use an existing User Assigned Managed Identity (UAMI) or create a new one within the management subscription.
+This process automatically assigns the Monitoring Reader role to the UAMI at the parent pseudo root Management Group.
+If a new UAMI is created, ensure the management subscription ID is correctly specified.
->
 > ### Resolution
 >
-> Set the parameter for the management subscription id correctly in the parameter file:
+> Ensure that the management subscription ID is accurately specified in the parameter file:
->
 > ![New UAMI deployed by the template](../../media/alz-UAMI-Param-Example-2.png)

 ## Failed to deploy action group(s) and/or alert processing rule(s)

-> The following remediation tasks are failing for one or more resource when the subscription name is used as part of the resource name and contains invalid characters:
+> The following remediation tasks fail when the subscription name, used as part of the resource name, contains invalid characters:
 >
-> - Deploy AMBA Notification Assets
+> - Deployment of AMBA Notification Assets
-> - Deploy AMBA Notification Suppression Asset
+> - Deployment of AMBA Notification Suppression Assets
 >
 > ### Error includes
 >